 The Purple Promise Foundation To End Melanoma

 The Purple Promise Foundation To End Melanoma provides generous support for melanoma research at Levine Cancer Institute as a tribute to the life and memory of Jessica Dovi.
-We are deeply honored to remember Jessica’s life in this meaningful way, and grateful for the continued generosity of the Purple Promise Foundation, and that of its founder, David Hodgkins, which allows Levine Cancer Institute to further study late-stage melanoma to develop effective treatments for this devastating disease.
+We are deeply honored to remember Jessica’s life in this meaningful way, and grateful for the continued generosity of the Purple Promise Foundation, and its founders David and Donna Hodgkins, which allows Levine Cancer Institute to further study late-stage melanoma to help researchers develop effective treatments for this devastating disease.

 When Carolina Panthers tight end Greg Olsen and his wife Kara learned their son T.J. would be born with a severe congenital heart defect – hypoplastic left heart syndrome (HLHS) – they faced all the emotion, challenges and decisions that are only known by parents of severely ill children.
 They instantly committed to giving their child the best chance at life, providing him access to the finest doctors, treatment and technology at Carolinas HealthCare System’s Levine Children’s Hospital.
 As a result of the Olsen Family’s experience, the Greg Olsen Foundation—Receptions for Research—partnered with Carolinas HealthCare Foundation to establish The HEARTest Yard Fund.
 The HEARTest Yard initiative is a family service program at LCH that helps to make the transition from the hospital to the home much easier for families of infants affected by congenital heart disease.
 A key focus of the program is to help prevent complications and readmissions to the hospital between a patient’s progressive stages of recovery.